grey-meow/CTF-writeups/2026/Scarlet-CTF/OSINT/Frog Finder/README.md

 <img src="Frog_Finder_search1.png" width="200">

 500 gold.
 Let's try that flag.

 RUSEC{KINGFROG_500}

-It's not the flag.
+It seems like that is not the flag.
 Now I have to actually see the gameplay.

 I searched up on youtube; "Lufia 2: Rise of the Sinistrals King Frog".
-Here's the link to the [video](https://youtu.be/uF6F3XtEUCk?si=UDr9F67XefoClB77)
+Here's the link to the [video](https://youtu.be/uF6F3XtEUCk?si=UDr9F67XefoClB77).
 The game gives the total amount of gold after killing the enemies.
 Seems like some math needs to be done.

 When the user killed 1 snell and 2 King Frog, user received 1032 gold [timestamp: 7:01 - 7:32]